tiensonqin/pkm/pages/building_a_second_brain.md

 title: Building A Second Brain
 ---

+## #Video
-## - Creativity is borrowed - all about remixing ideas from other people into new ideas
+## Creativity is borrowed - all about remixing ideas from other people into new ideas
 - Brains are for having ideas, not storing - Capture ideas as soon as possible
 - Idea recycling - Ideas are not single use, keep track of what we're creating and ideas for projects.
 - Projects over Categories - don't categorise ideas, associate notes and ideas to a project.